-- 7 Communication improves recipient`s level of understanding of the message communicated.
+- 7 Communication improves the recipient`s level of understanding of the message communicated.

 - 9 It creates good relations.

-The most critical factor, however, is how such contributions could be used in solving organisational communication difficulties.
+The most critical factor, however, is how such contributions could be used in solving organizational communication difficulties.

 In this section, the various viewpoints and/or perspectives of communication as presented by various writers are discussed.
 These viewpoints or perspectives include the `modern`, `interpretive`, `critical`, and `post-modern`.

-Modern science-based framework focuses on objective measurement and decision-making based on traditional calculations and progress towards an improved and more general understanding of real world phenomena.
+The modern science-based framework focuses on objective measurement and decision-making based on traditional calculations and progress toward an improved and more general understanding of real-world phenomena.

-The modern perspective on communication assumes fundamentally, that lawyers including paralegals and other superiors engaged in work place for instance, must have some level of control in order that they are able to intervene as and when necessary.
+The modern perspective on communication assumes fundamentally, that lawyers including paralegals and other superiors engaged in the workplace, for instance, must have some level of control so that they can intervene as and when necessary.

-The modern perspective of communication has tended to see organisations as more complex phenomena that cannot be fully understood using the tools of natural science.
+The modern perspective of communication has tended to see organizations as more complex phenomena that cannot be fully understood using the tools of natural science.

-This obviously requires that for the communication process to be effective, those involved in the process must show clear appreciation of this perspective implication.
+This requires that for the communication process to be effective, those involved in the process must show a clear appreciation of this perspective implication.

-The interpretive perspective of communication tends to be less concerned with generalised theory, but aims at revealing the complexity and richness of communication.
+The interpretive perspective of communication tends to be less concerned with generalized theory but aims at revealing the complexity and richness of communication.

-An application of ethnographic studies to communication, therefore, will imply that methods researchers must spend lengthy periods in the field of communication using qualitative research like observation to record conversations, stories, rituals and other activities bothering on communication especially in offices, assembly plants and in informal relationships.
+An application of ethnographic studies to communication, therefore, will imply that methods researchers must spend long periods in the field of communication using qualitative research like observation to record conversations, stories, rituals, and other activities bothering communication especially in offices, assembly plants, and informal relationships.

 In such circumstances, such information may be interpreted in the form of detailed narratives.
-What must be noted however is that researchers in the field of interpretive communication are barred from imposing their own interpretation, since this is likely to distort the whole process of communication.
+What must be noted however is that researchers in the field of interpretive communication are barred from imposing their interpretation since this is likely to distort the whole process of communication.

 This perspective helps paralegals to know how to interpret the minds of the clients rightly and find a way to handle them successfully.

-The idea behind the critical perspective is linked with the ways that communication channels are used to exercise power over employees in an organisation.
+The idea behind the critical perspective is linked with the ways that communication channels are used to exercise power over employees in an organization.

-Research information on methods found in the modern and interpretive perspectives are also relevant to the critical perspective of communication.
+Research information on methods found in the modern and interpretive perspectives is also relevant to the critical perspective of communication.

-The critical perspective, however, uses a more skeptical approach and this means a certain degree of critique of the manner in which communication evolves, especially in relation to manner of use of power relating to communication in organisations.
+The critical perspective, however, uses a more skeptical approach and this means a certain degree of critique of how communication evolves, especially about the manner of use of power relating to communication in organizations.

-In this case, paralegals will understand the power the organizations they are working with have over them and this will make them to be adjustable on the job.
+In this case, paralegals will understand the power the organizations they are working with have over them and this will make them adjustable on the job.

-The implication of this is that it is possible to make an objective, generalised or unified statement about communication.
+The implication of this is that it is possible to make an objective, generalized or unified statement about communication.